PANTHEONtech/StoneWork/docs/CNF_HOW_TO.md

    (instead of `/etc/cnf` and `/etc/cnf-novpp` use something more descriptive, e.g. `/etc/dhcp` and `/etc/dhcp-novpp`)

-5. CNF Plugins (implementing CRUD operations over CNF config models) will have to depend on the CNF Registry plugin and potentially even on the Punt Manager if some packets need to be punted between VPP and CNF/Linux (over memif or TAP).
+5. CNF Plugins (implementing CRUD operations over CNF config models) will have to depend on the CNF Registry plugin and potentially even on the Punt Manager, if some packets need to be punted between VPP and CNF/Linux (over memif or TAP).

    Dependency on the CNF Registry is due to a requirement to register all config models implemented by the CNF using the method `RegisterCnfModel` as shown below:
    ```go
    type Plugin struct {